User Community Service Desk Downloads

 Parameters:

-• workflowName - ID of workflow to run (contains .ewf suffix)
+• workflowName - ID of the workflow to run (including the .ewf extension).

 ShellTaskListener

-ShellTaskListener allows executing shell commands.
-Additional information about task is available as enviroment variables.
+ShellTaskListener allows executing Shell commands.
+Additional information about the task is available as enviroment variables.

 <listener class="com.ataccama.nme.engine.monitoring.ShellTaskListener">